vncg/react-admin/UPGRADE.md

 Admin-on-rest used to have a special Delete view, accessible with a special URL, to display a confirmation message after a user clicked on the Delete button.
 This view added complexity to the early stages of development with admin-on-rest.
 Besides, it provided a mediocre user experience.

-In react-admin, the deletion confirmation is now a Dialog that opens on top of the page where the user currently is.
+In vn-kooch-react-admin, the deletion confirmation is now a Dialog that opens on top of the page where the user currently is.

 As a consequence, you no longer need to pass a value to the `remove` prop in Resources: